duyanghao/duyanghao.github.io/_posts/2016-12-25-ways_avoid_zombie_process.md

 ## ways to avoid zombie process

-There are always three methods to avoid zombie process as below(Perl language examples):
+There are normal three methods to avoid zombie process as below(Perl language examples):

 ### method 1